 The PyConSK 2017 conference took place at Slovak University of Technology’s Faculty of Informatics and Information Technologies in Bratislava over the weekend from March 10th to 12th.

 The first day, the Slovak Day took place.
-The presentations in the Large auditorium were focused not only on Python, but also on Robot Framework, artificial intelligence, Open Data, e-government and many other topics.
-The presentations in the Small auditorium discussed education, elaborating on best practices in teaching Python at high schools.
+The presentations in the large auditorium were focused not only on Python, but also on Robot Framework, artificial intelligence, Open Data, e-government and many other topics.
+Presentations in the Small auditorium discussed education, elaborating on best practices in teaching Python at high schools.

 I can recommend such a great conference, as PyCon surely is, to all Python enthusiasts.
 Videos from the event can be found on YouTube.